 Cell phones, cameras, MP3 players or any electronic devices are not allowed on our campus during school hours.
-If a student must bring a cell phone to school the office must be informed by a written parent note.
-The student will be required to check the cell phone in with office personnel.
-In the event that the student does not check in their cell phone properly the privilege to bring a cell phone to school will be revoked.
+If a student must bring a cell phone to school the office must be informed by a written parent note and the procedures noted in the "Cell Phones Prohibited" section must be followed.